ValbertoFeitosa/machine-learning-school-dropout/README.md

 # Overview

-This repository presents a Machine Learning solution for predicting student failure in first-semester Mathematics as an early indicator of school dropout risk.
+This repository presents a Machine Learning study for predicting student failure in first-semester Mathematics as an early indicator of school dropout risk.

-The project applies data preprocessing, class balancing, feature selection and supervised learning algorithms to identify students at higher risk, supporting early educational interventions and evidence-based decision making.
+The project applies data preprocessing, class balancing (SMOTE), feature selection and supervised learning algorithms to identify students at higher academic risk, supporting evidence-based educational decision making.

-This work is based on a peer-reviewed scientific publication published in the journal **Research, Society and Development (2025)**.
+The repository documents a peer-reviewed scientific publication published in **Research, Society and Development (2025)**.

 ---